Kaiten: General arrangement

-Unlike all previous Kaitens the Type 10 only had an upper hatch, so it could not be entered from within a host submarine.
+Unlike all previous Kaitens, the Type 10 only had an upper hatch, so it could not be entered from within a host submarine.
 This reflects the design and operation purpose of the weapon as a land-launched coastal defense weapon.

 Performance

 On paper this model had several advantages over the previous types.
-Firstly it was very simple to construct and maintain.
-Because it had no pilot controls other than to start and steer it was not complicated to train pilots to use it.
+Firstly‚ it was very simple to construct and maintain.
+Because it had no pilot controls other than to start and steer‚ it was not complicated to train pilots to use it.
 It was powered by electricity and consequently had no issue of weight reduction as the fuel was used up, a problem that had caused headaches for test pilots and combat pilots of all previous models.
 Unlike other models the engine of the Type 10 could be stopped and even reversed, although this would be of little practical value in a combat situation.
 Finally, it was very light and small, so it was easily transported to different bases of operation should the need arise.

-In practice however, the Type 10 proved to be troublesome.
-Water leaks into the battery compartments and pilot's compartment were commonly reported by test pilots.
-It was also very cramped and uncomfortable for the pilot.
+In practice, however, the Type 10 proved to be troublesome.
+Water leakage into the battery and pilot compartments were commonly reported, and it was generally very cramped and uncomfortable for the pilot.
 Japan surrendered before full development could finish.